urbancompasspony/server/README.md

 You can put your sudo password, to enable administrator tools and resources, but with a Secret Password you can access the secret menu!
 After putting password, you will be prompted to enable or not the report over e-mail.

-# Secret Menu
+# New Docker Menu and Orchestration

-WIP too
+Used to controll some containers made with Docker